SinaSS77/SmartToDoList/README.md

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
 2. Update the .env file with your correct local information

 - username: `labber`
 - password: `labber`
 - database: `midterm`
-  - GOOGLE_KEY: ` ` (for API searches)
+- GOOGLE_KEY: ` ` (for API searches) (for example: GOOGLE_KEY=AIzaSyAFk77d4oq8fMHwjlidpyqj7MmDiXOev6E)

 3. Install dependencies: `npm i`
 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Reset database: `npm run db:reset`
-  - Check the db folder to see what gets created and seeded in the SDB
+6. Check the db folder to see what gets created and seeded in the SDB
 7. Run the server: `npm run local`

 - Note: nodemon is used, so you should not have to restart your server

 8. Visit `http://localhost:8080/`

 ## Dependencies